 Solution

-Altogether, your ex1_quickstart.deploy function should look something like this:
+Altogether, your ex1_quickstart.deploy function should look something like this when viewed in the UCM:

 exercises.ex1_quickstart.deploy : '{IO, Exception} URI